There are several key parts within API RP 1174:

 - Assign owners for each activity and track implementation

-The implementation tool can be found here.
-Instructions for how to use the tool can be found here.
+The planning guide can be found here.
+Instructions for how to use the planning guide can be found here.

-The assessment tool should not be considered a replacement for API RP 1174.
+The planning guide should not be considered a replacement for API RP 1174.

 Commit to Implement!